 Granges have been the heart of rural American communities for generations.
-The home of local chapters of the Order of Patrons of Husbandry, Grange Halls are where farmers have traditionally gathered to learn new agricultural practices, develop strategic business partnerships, and barter for goods and services.
+The home of local chapters of the Order of Patrons of Husbandry, Grange Halls are where farmers have traditionally gathered to learn new agricultural practices, develop strategic business partnerships, and barter goods and services.
 Grange Halls also serve as a gathering place for community celebrations and annual agricultural fairs.

-In 1858 the Martha’s Vineyard Agricultural Society was created and held its first Fair.
-The open hall on the first floor of the Grange Hall is ideal for large gatherings such as community meetings, dances, social events and Society-related ceremonies and meetings.
+The Grange Hall in West Tisbury is located in the heart of the island and is where the island’s farmers have always gathered to sell their products, learn from one another, network, and socialize.
+The open hall on the first floor is ideal for large gatherings such as community meetings, dances, social events, and Society-related ceremonies and meetings.
 On the second floor, a full stage with drop scenery panels hosted presentations by Society members, concerts performed by local and traveling musicians, lectures made by politicians and traveling orators, vaudeville shows, theater productions, and other entertainments.

 West Tisbury, MA